Martin Luther in Life and Death, Part 2: The Devil in Luther's Dreams

 Martin Luther: A Lightning Bolt May Have Changed the World—or Not

-By JOHN TIFFANY
+by JOHN TIFFANY

 THE PROTESTANT REFORMATION got rolling during the first half of the 16th century when Martin Luther (1483-1546), a German Catholic priest, attempted to reform the Roman Church most notably by declaring that Christians should focus upon faith as a means to salvation.
 He feared that through selling “indulgences,” the church came perilously close to selling salvation to the rich.
 Luther believed that the ultimate power of decision as to who would be saved was vested in God, not the church....